-This is so that the noodles can absorb all the ‘chup’ (sauce), and the key moment is when you open the packet and the pork lard aroma would fill up the house.
+This is so that the noodles can absorb all the ‘chup’ (sauce), and the key moment is when you open the packet, and the pork lard aroma would fill up the house.

-The dish typically consist of yellow noodles and rice vermicelli stir-fried with slices of prawn, squid, pork belly, egg and pork lard.
+The dish typically consists of yellow noodles and rice vermicelli stir-fried with slices of prawn, squid, pork belly, egg and pork lard.
 It is often served with sambal sauce and lime for that added citrusy flavour.

 Some of the key components at ‘judging’ a dish of Hokkien Mee include the wok-hei, consistency (too wet or dry), and flavours of the stock.

 Here are some of the Must-Try Hokkien Mee in Singapore:

 Swee Guan Hokkien Mee